tumraja/reservation-api/README.md

 There are two types of storage used `MongoDB and InMemory store`.
 To test using `InMemory store` is very straight forward.
 You just need to change one line of code and then you are good to go.

-> NOTE: MongoDB is used as a default database, to switch to InMemory store, make changes on
+> NOTE: MongoDB is used as a default storage, to switch to InMemory store, make changes on
 > [storage.service.ts](src/services/storage/storage.service.ts) on line 22 to `InMemoryStorage()`.